 (i) STANSW Scientific Investigations (Sponsored by the Science Teachers’ Association of New South Wales Inc)

-(ii) IIATE Innovation and Engineering Design Awards Year 7 – 12 (Sponsored by the Institute of Industrial Arts Technology Education) and the OshClub Inventions and Innovations Awards Year K-6 (Sponsored by OshClub
+(ii) ITE Innovation and Engineering Design Awards Year 7 – 12 (Sponsored by the Institute of Technology Education) and the OshClub Inventions and Innovations Awards Year K-6 (Sponsored by OshClub

 (iii) MANSW Working Mathematically Awards (Sponsored by the Mathematical Association of NSW Inc).